waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Correction:** Psychic-type moves deal NEUTRAL (1x) damage to Rock-type Pokémon.

 ## B. Trainer Battle Rules
 - **No Respawns:** Defeated trainers do NOT respawn.
-They become permanent obstacles that are impassable by normal movement, but can be bypassed by using the `gem_pathfinder` tool with the `ignorable_coords` parameter.
+They become permanent obstacles that are impassable by normal movement.

 # III.
 Puzzle Mechanics & Key Discoveries